rordenlab/tiff-loader/README.md

 ## Local Development

-This converter can be run from the command line using node.js:
+To illustrate this library, `tiff2nii` is a node.js converter that can be run from the command line:

 ```
 git clone git@github.com:rordenlab/tiff-loader.git